Alfred Winsloe: Naval career

 Winsloe joined the Royal Navy in December 1865.
-He was made Commander of the Cruiser Squadron in 1900, and then commanded HMS Ophir during the Royal Tour of the Duke and Duchess of Cornwall and York (later King George V and Queen Mary) March–October 1901.
+He was promoted to commander on 30 June 1885, and to captain on 30 June 1892.
+From December 1898 he was in command of the new protected cruiser HMS Niobe on her first commission, as part of the Channel Squadron.
+He was appointed Commodore in the Cruiser Squadron in October 1900, and then commanded HMS Ophir during the Royal Tour of the Duke and Duchess of Cornwall and York (later King George V and Queen Mary) March–October 1901.
 When the tour had concluded, Winsloe was created a Companion of the Order of St Michael and St George (CMG) in the 1901 Birthday Honours, and a Commander of the Royal Victorian Order (CVO) in December 1901.

 On his return to the Cruiser squadron in late 1901, he was posted as Commodore, 2nd class, in command of the cruiser HMS St George.
 Under his command, the St George took part in the fleet review at Spithead on 16 August 1902 for the coronation of King Edward VII, and in September that year was part of a squadron visiting Nauplia and Crete for combined manoeuvres in the Mediterranean Sea.
 He paid her off at Portsmouth on 15 November 1902.

-In 1904 he became Commander of the Torpedo and Submarine Craft Flotillas.
+Following promotion to rear-admiral on 26 November 1904, he served as Commander of the Torpedo and Submarine Craft Flotillas for two years, from 1 Februar 1905 until 1 January 1907.
 He went on to become Fourth Sea Lord in 1907 and Commander-in-Chief, China Station in 1910.
 He was appointed a Knight Commander of the Order of the Bath in the 1909 Birthday Honours.
 He retired in 1913.